-If something ails you, you might be wise to visit Kusatsu Onsen.
-It's a popular tourist destination in Gunma Prefecture, northwest of Tokyo.
-Kusatsu boasts having thirteen public baths, all of which are free to use and maintained by the townspeople.
-The waters have been said to have healing properties for centuries, largely thanks to a German doctor, Erwin von Baelz, who taught medicine at Tokyo University.
-Locals also claim that the waters can heal any sickness, except a broken heart.
+The water has been said to have healing properties for centuries, largely thanks to a German doctor, Erwin von Bälz, who taught medicine at the University of Tokyo.
+Locals also claim that the water can cure any disease except a broken heart.

 A 5-minute walk from the town's bus stop, the yubatake offers guests a stunning and almost surreal image of the water used in the various hot springs.
 The waters begin at 70 degrees celsius before they are cooled a few degrees and taken to the hotspring baths around the onsen town.